generaliinformatik/mycoradar/README.md

 This project is licensed under a WITH license - please see [LICENSE.md](LICENSE.md) for more details.

-Note: For us there is no question that we publish the result of a hackathon under an open source license MIT.
-We want to help fight this pandemic as humanity **together** by making it available.
+Note: We want to help fight this pandemic as humanity **together** by making it available.
 Joint development of appropriate means must not be in the hands of individuals or less.
 Please **support this project** and participate in its further development.

-A support can be done as an own development, but we ask for a development via a fork using branches and pull requests into this upstream.

 ## Remarks

 tba